 Easy Does It – 5 Steps to WordPress Optimization

-WordPress is known as the most widely used content management system (CMS) in the world.
+More sites use WordPress than any other content management system (CMS) in the world.
 This CMS has been able to achieve this feat through its ease of use, reliability, customization, and smooth operations.

 However, those characteristics don’t come by default.
 Like most great inventions, WordPress isn’t perfect all by itself – it needs a human touch to run at peak levels.
 By making use of a number of simple options and services, you can optimize WordPress for the best possible performance.
 These additions ensure that your website isn’t just easy to maintain for you, but also a breeze to navigate for visitors.